-Alliance's programming will continue to follow a new rigorous-scope and sequence that ensures students will experience grade-level expectations and academic development.
-The new-scope and sequence in Alliance will include but are not limited to: math and English for freshmen, recommended classes in Restorative Practices and Advanced Placement, and dual enrollment of students in MATC and UWM programs.
+Alliance's programming will continue to follow the district's a new rigorous scope and sequence that ensuringes students will experience grade-level expectations and academic development.
+The new scope and sequence atin Alliance will include but are not limited to: math and English for freshmen, recommended classes in Restorative Practices and Advanced Placement, and if student desires dual enrollment of students in MATC and UWMcollege programs.
 The following is a basic outline of the scope and sequence for the Alliance standard programming.

-Freshmen:
+- Freshmen:

-- English 9 English
+- English 9

-- World Language Composition
+- World Language

 - Algebra

 - Health

 - Comprehensive P.E.

 - Biology

 - Citizenship